knative/docs/docs/eventing/getting-started.md

 4. Exit SSH.

-If everything has been done correctly, you should have sent 2 `CloudEvents` to the `hello-display` event consumer and 2 `CloudEvents` to the `goodbye-display` event consumer (should-seen-by-test is sent to *both* `hello-display` and `goodbye-display`).
-You will verify that these events were received in the next section.
+If everything has been done correctly, you should have sent 2 `CloudEvents` to the `hello-display` event consumer and 2 `CloudEvents` to the `goodbye-display` event consumer (note that `say-hello-goodbye` is sent to *both* `hello-display` and `goodbye-display`).
+You will verify that these events were received correctly in the next section.

 ## Verifying events were received